 After 8 years of clearing brush and seeing noticeable progress each time, we turned our attention to "less exciting" tasks such as leveling uneven ground, repairing driveways, paying closer attention to details, and small projects.
 During this time we were at the height of fund-raising for Hillcrest, and the money raised during these years has allowed us to keep mowing to this day, but the funds are starting to dwindle and we may begin to cut mowing frequencies to stretch it out.
 We will also try to revitalize interest and start raising new funds to supplement them as well.
 Donations are currently being accepted our Support Us page.

 We designed and collected special donations to build a memorial to the veterans of Hillcrest Cemetery.
 The brick and stone wall was completed in January 2010, with the engraved donor and honor bricks added a couple years later.
 This project was led by original board members Cam and Margene Sutherland and other board members.
-It was conceived by late board member Joe Barnett.
+It was conceived by late board member Joe Barnett, and designed by Kevin Hudson.
 Both Cam and Joe are US Army Veterans themselves.

 Visit our Facebook page here for updates and current events.